Terraslavonica/E_riparia/README.md

 Thus, after the functional annotation of the shore flies’ genomes we will search the genes that can contribute to adaptation to extreme habitats and stressful conditions.
 It might be genes encoding LEA-proteins, heat shock proteins, aquaporins, metal-transport proteins, proteins that are the part of the signalling cascades p38 and JNK MAPK, etc.

 (2) We assembled the *E. riparia* genome.
 The genome, about 600M bp, was assembled by SPAdes program into scaffold with average coverage 11.2x, with N50 equal 3.5K bp and L50 – 53K contigs.
 In assembly we detected 53% of genes typical for Diptera by BUSCO.
 Comparing with assemblies of close relatives, *E. gracilis* (410M bp, cov.
 9.4x, N50 2.1K, L50 46K, BUSCO 81%) and *E. hians* (399M bp, cov.
 27.0x, N50 1.8K, L50 53K, BUSCO 37%), we can conclude that *E. riparia* assembly is good enough for further analyses.
-More details see in the [laboratory journal](https://docs.google.com/document/d/147rQTXeOp-6CRlvWNGPbjIMCVoK0hkg7_j6raF1Ku7M/edit?usp=sharing) (items 8-16).
+More details  are available in the [laboratory journal](https://docs.google.com/document/d/147rQTXeOp-6CRlvWNGPbjIMCVoK0hkg7_j6raF1Ku7M/edit?usp=sharing) (items 8-16).

 (3) We got a lot of annotated genes and metabolic pathway from functional annotation by KEGG and eggNOG-mapper databases.
-More details see in the [laboratory journal](https://docs.google.com/document/d/147rQTXeOp-6CRlvWNGPbjIMCVoK0hkg7_j6raF1Ku7M/edit?usp=sharing) (items 17-19).
+More details  are available in the [laboratory journal](https://docs.google.com/document/d/147rQTXeOp-6CRlvWNGPbjIMCVoK0hkg7_j6raF1Ku7M/edit?usp=sharing) (items 17-19).

 ## References: